 In this class we take a visit to London in the years 1590 to 1616, in search of Shakespeare and the London in which he lived and wrote.
-During this period, London at the height of its Renaissance power, was a center of dramatic arts unparalleled in the rest of Europe.
-Volumes of plays were written, theaters were built all over London, and each day, during the season, those theaters were filled with audiences who were drawn from every social and economic class and both genders.
+During this period, London, a major political and economic power, was also a center of dramatic arts unparalleled in the rest of Europe.
+Volumes of plays were written, theaters were built all over London, and each day, during the season, those theaters were filled with Audiences from every social and economic class and gender, including foreigners from the rest of europe, the mediterranean basin and beyond.
 Theater was a craze.
-It was the center of cultural life in London.
+It was one of the key centers of cultural life in London.
 And in the center of this remarkably, vibrant creative world, Shakespeare was a superstar.
-We examine the city of London, Shakespeare, and theater from literary, historical, political and cultural perspectives.
+We examine the city of London, Shakespeare, and theater from literary, historical, social, political and cultural perspectives.
 Our consideration of the theater is in relation to other forms of popular entertainment, such as singing, dancing and mountebank performances, and how they might have influenced Shakespeare.
-We read a selection of plays written by Shakespeare, that might include As You Like It, Much Ado About Nothing, Richard III, Hamlet, and Measure for Measure.
-We also see film versions of some of the plays and go to the New York theatre.
+We read a selection of plays written by Shakespeare, that might include As You Like It, Much Ado About Nothing, Richard III, Othello and Measure for Measure .
+We also see film versions of some of the plays and go to the New York theater.